newrelic/infra-integrations-sdk/docs/v3tov4.md

 i.HostEntity.AddInventoryItem("key", "value", "foo")
 ```

-To create an Entity you need to call the following method inside  integration
+To create an Entity you need to call the following method on the integration struct:

 `func (i *Integration) NewEntity(name, type, displayName string) (e *Entity, err error)`